 Job Description/Job Posting ID: 134966

 Clinic/Department: 1078 CHPG SAH INTERNAL MEDICINE

-Assumes responsibility and accountability for facilitating, communicating, and collaborating with both the healthcare team, and the patient/family to identify and meet the physical, emotional and spiritual needs of the patient.
-Promotes the optimal health, well being and safety of the patient through use of the nursing process and in accordance with patient care standards, guidelines and the State Nurse Practice Act.
-Demonstrates personal accountability for relationship-based care, organizational mission, and core values.
+Has knowledge of community health concepts, principles of ambulatory clinical nursing care, case management and care coordination.
+Assumes responsibility and accountability for facilitating, communicating and collaborating with the healthcare team and the patient/ family, utilizes best practice to maximize patient engagement and patient self-management efforts.
+Promotes the optimal health, well-being and safety of the patient through use of the nursing process and in accordance with patient care standards, guidelines and the State Nurse Practice Act.
+Demonstrate personal accountability for relationship based care, organizational mission and core values.